BenAlston/stalkie_ref_genome_assembly/lab_book/useful_hpc_stuff.md

 Docker/apptainer
 ~~~
 # Like a conda environment but less intuative, supposedly deals better with dependencies
+# I only really use when something isn't available through conda
 # Apptainer is the open source version of docker, and is used on sheffield HPCs

 # usage with docker hub (main repository for docker/apptainer containers)